EvanHiggins98/GlobalElectricCircuitArchive/GlobalCircuitGroundStation/README.md

 ### Features
 #### Dashboard Navigation
-Select the desired mcuID and the dashboard buttons will bring you to the cooresponding dashboard
+Select the desired mcuID and the dashboard buttons will bring you to the cooresponding dashboard.
+The secondary dashboard link acts as a backup in case gps time data is lost.

 #### GPS Map
 The GPS map offers a way to monitor the location of devices in flight.